CDJellen/ndbc-api/README.md

 The `api` is a singleton, such that the underlying `RequestHandler` and NDBC station-level `RequestCache`s are shared between instances.
 Both the singleton metaclass and `RequestHandler` are implemented to reduce the likelihood of repeat requests to the NDBC's data service, and to converse NDBC resources.
 This is balanced by a station-level `cache_limit`, implemented as an LRU cache, which seeks to respect user resources.

-Data made available by the NDBC falls into two broad catagories.
+Data made available by the NDBC falls into two broad categories.

 1. Station metadata
 2. Station measurements

-The `api` supports a range of public methods for accessing data from the above catagories.
+The `api` supports a range of public methods for accessing data from the above categories.

 ##### Station metadata